 The full maintenance option could mean significantly higher monthly lease payments.

-A Finance Lease which is also a contract for the use of a new vehicle for a fixed period.
+This is also a contract for the use of a new vehicle for a fixed period.

 However a Finance Lease takes into account the likely value of the car at end of the lease period.

 This value at the end is called the ‘residual value’ A Finance Lease with a residual value tends to have a lower monthly payment than either type of Operating Lease.

 Further the lessee can usually buy the vehicle for the residual value at the end of the lease period.